dart-lang/language/working/1426-extension-types/feature-specification-views.md

 in assignments) where an `int` is expected.
 The view `IdNumber` will do all these things.

-(We can actually cast away the view type and hence get access to the interface of the representation, but we assume that the developer _wishes_ to maintain this extra discipline, and won't cast away the view type onless there is a good reason to do so.)
+We can actually cast away the view type and hence get access to the interface of the representation, but we assume that the developer wishes to maintain this extra discipline, and won't cast away the view type onless there is a good reason to do so.
+Similarly, we can access the representation using the representation name as a getter.
+There is no reason to consider the latter to be a violation of any kind of encapsulation or protection barrier, it's just like any other getter invocation.
+If desired, the author of the view can choose to use a private representation name, to obtain a small amount of extra encapsulation.

 The extra discipline is enforced because the view member implementations will only treat the representation object in ways that